mergewayhq/mergeway-cli/docs/src/cli-reference/init.md

 mw [global flags] init
 ```

-No command-specific flags.
-Add the global `--root` flag if you want to scaffold somewhere other than the current directory.
+`mw init` always targets the directory referenced by `--root` (default `.`) and does not accept positional arguments.
+Use `mkdir`/`cd` before running the command if you want to initialize a new folder.

 ## Example